w1lderr/SaveMySoulBot/README.md

 Save my soul telegram bot

 # **Introduction**
+Save my soul - it's a project to ensure your safety.
-It's a part of save my soul project.
+Telegram bot is a part of save my soul project.
-In the Telegram bot, you can get a Telegram id and, in the future, a signal SOS.
+In the Telegram bot, you can get:
+  - Telegram id,
+  - Signal SOS.

 # **Usage**
-To use SaveMySoulProject
+To use SaveMySoulProject you need:

-THE README IS NOT FINISHED